QuickBooks 2012 For Dummies

-QuickBooks 2011 makes small-business accounting fast and easy.
-But your day-to-day business bookkeeping will go even smoother if you employ a handful of QuickBooks keyboard shortcuts and data-entry, and interface tricks.
+QuickBooks 2012 makes small-business accounting fast and easy.
+But your day-to-day business bookkeeping will go even smoother if you employ a handful of QuickBooks keyboard shortcuts along with data-entry and interface tricks.

 |Press This PC Shortcut||QuickBooks Does This|

 |Ctrl+D||Deletes check, invoice, transaction, or item from the list|

 |Ctrl+E||Edits transaction selected in the register|

 |Ctrl+G||Goes to the other side of a transfer transaction|

 |Ctrl+J||Displays the Customer:Job List window|

 |Ctrl+L||Open list for current drop-down menu|

 |Ctrl+N||Creates a new <fill in the blank> where <fill in the blank> is whatever is active at the time|